hemprichbennett/batwikitwitter/README.md

 Update: due to some changes made to wikipedia itself this bot now crashes a lot, and usually fails to pull wikipedia photos.
 I'll rewrite it at some point.

 Before using the script to use a twitter bot, you'll need to create a token for your bot using twitters apps.
-Instructions can be found here http://rtweet.info/articles/auth.html though note I didn't bother making the token into a environment variable, I found it easier just to load mine in at the beginning of this script.
-Whatever works best for you
+Instructions can be found here https://github.com/ropensci/rtweet

 The script allows you to use it for scheduling, in which case you will just leave this r session running indefinitely on your machine.
 This isn't exactly ideal, and there are various scheduling programmes available (e.g. crontab) available for different operating systems.
 If you want to use one of those, just set wait_in_r to FALSE